• Skip to primary navigation

 Why You'll Love This Recipe

-• It's easy to make.
-With just a few basic ingredients and simple instructions, this recipe is easy to follow and perfect for beginner bakers.
+• With just a few basic ingredients and simple instructions, this recipe is easy to follow and perfect for beginner bakers.

-• It's healthier.
-This recipe uses monk fruit sweetener instead of regular sugar, making it a healthier option for those watching their sugar intake.
+• This recipe uses monk fruit sweetener instead of regular sugar, making it a healthier option for those watching their sugar intake.

-• It's delicious.
-The combination of the buttery crust and sweet, tangy peach filling is irresistible.
+• The combination of the buttery crust and sweet, tangy peach filling is irresistible.
 Plus, it's a great way to showcase the fresh, juicy flavors of summer fruit.

-• It's impressive.
-Despite its simplicity, a peach galette is a beautiful and impressive dessert.
+• Despite its simplicity, a peach galette is a beautiful and impressive dessert.

 Ingredients You'll Need